SEIR59/mongoose-store-deliverable/README copy.md

 - in the public folder let's make a css and javascript file `touch public/styles.css public/app.js`

-- make a fruits folder in views `mkdir views/fruits`
+- make a products folder in views `mkdir views/products`

 - make a layout.liquid in your views folder `touch views/layout.liquid`